Gastroenterology Book

 1. Abdominal symptoms persistent or recurrent for 6 months or more

-1. Symptoms occur on at least three days per month for at least 3 months
+1. Symptoms occur at least one day per week for at least 3 months

 2. Abdominal Pain, bloating or discomfort